LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 Using the form
 ==============

 Enter the search reference in the **Search Reference** box.
-If the search reference is not found in any of the search layers a warning message will appear.
+If the search reference is not found in any of the search layers a warning message will appear (:numref:`figSearchRefUnknown`).

-.. _figsearchRefUnknown:
+.. _figSearchRefUnknown:

 .. figure:: figures/SearchReferenceUnknown.png
 	:align: center

 	Warning message that search reference is not found

 If required, enter the site name and requesting organisation name.